ibexa/documentation-developer/docs/guide/solr.md

 ### Step 2: Configuring the bundle

 The Solr Search Engine Bundle can be configured in many ways.
-The config further below assumes you have parameters set up for Solr DSN and search engine *(however both are optional)*, for example (in `parameters.yml`):
+The config further below assumes you have parameters set up for Solr DSN and search engine *(however both are optional)*, for example:

 ``` yaml
     env(SEARCH_ENGINE): solr